 Even with what little I knew, I always thought the explosion would make a compelling backdrop for a novel.
-After I finished I began making trips back to East Texas to do research.
+After I finished The Knife and the Butterfly, I began making trips back to East Texas to do research.
 One thing I noticed was that accounts of the explosion focused exclusively on how it affected the white community.
 There was no mention of how the event impacted the African American community, whose children were spared precisely because they’d been excluded from the white school, which had remarkable opportunities for the time thanks to oil money.
 I also came across a student killed in the explosion who may well have been Mexican-American.
-Whereas areas with large Latino populations often segregated children into hugely substandard “Mexican” schools, in New London there were only white and “colored” schools, so a Hispanic child could well have attended the white school. ,
+Whereas areas with large Latino populations often segregated children into hugely substandard “Mexican” schools, in New London there were only white and “colored” schools, so a Hispanic child could well have attended the white school.

 These considerations and discoveries were what led me to develop a plot that centers on an African American boy and a Mexican American girl who has recently arrived from San Antonio.
 When I started writing, I knew that the explosion would affect the lives of my characters, but I didn’t know exactly how.
 The answer to that question came from learning more about my characters, their pasts, their secrets, and what they want.

 HS: Are you a fan of historical fiction?
 What are your own favorite historic reads?